Written by DiveThru Team

 Published Aug 11th, 2020 & updated on Mar 20th, 2021

 Is there a voice in your head that’s telling you day in and day out that you’re not qualified?
 Or maybe that voice is telling you people will finally “find you out” as if you’ve been living some sort of lie.
 Or maybe your perfectionism is getting harder to live with each day.
 Whatever your reason, you’re here and interested in learning to overcome imposter syndrome.
 We’re glad.

 Take a moment, then think of the first thing that comes to mind when you hear the phrase imposter syndrome.
 For us, it’s this.

-Except imagine that he’s not talking about Albert’s fear, but instead he’s talking about his own fear.
+Except imagine that he’s not talking about Alfred’s fear, but instead he’s talking about his own fear.
 Fear of failure, fear of not being able to do his superhero job properly, fear of not being good enough.
 Sound familiar?

 This helpful (and v cute) Ted Ed video explains the basics.

 Psychologists Pauline Rose Clance and Suzanne Imes noticed that many undergraduate students had high grades but still felt like they didn’t deserve their spots at the university.
 Thus, imposter syndrome was born.